unam-transients/tcs/www/docs-colibricu-services/index.md

 ----------------------------------------------------------------------->

-# COLIBRÍ/CU
+# COLIBRI/CU

-This is the web site for the COLIBRÍ project in the [Instituto de Astronomía](http://www.astroscu.unam.mx) in Mexico City.
+This is the web site for the COLIBRI project in the [Instituto de Astronomía](http://www.astroscu.unam.mx) in Mexico City.

 * [Operations Interface](/tcs/operations.html)
 * [Documentation](documentation.html)